xcode75/XMPlusDocs/install/aapanel.md

 - Edit configuration /www/wwwroot/tld.com/config/config.php

-  - fill in baseURL, your site address. eg, https://tld.com

   -  You can change admin login path to your preferred path.
 Must start with /

   - fill in your database information(use root as username and root password in config.php)